comicrelief/engineering-handbook/frontend/coding-standards.md

 ## What good code should have

 * follow coding Style
-    * follow guideline provide above
+    * follow guidelines provided above
     * indentation 2 spaces
 * have onboarding documentation
     * brief statement in file header